AnyaRajan/CS425/Assignment_1/readme.md

 - Multiple logins from the same user account are not supported
 - Very large messages may cause system slowdown
 - Message display might be affected if received while a user is typing
+- Maximum Number of Clients:
+- Limited by kern.num_threads = 10240.
+- Considering system overhead, around 8000–9000 concurrent clients can be handled safely.
+- Maximum Number of Groups:
+- Stored in unordered_map, limited by available RAM.
+- Can support up to hundreds of thousands of groups efficiently.
+- Maximum Members per Group:
+- Depends on data structure and memory.
+- Supports up to 50,000–100,000 members per group before performance drops.
+- Maximum Message Size:
+- Defined by net.inet.tcp.sendspace = 131072 bytes (128 KB).
+- Messages larger than 128 KB require chunking.
 ## Challenges Faced
 1. Cross-platform socket library differences (Windows, Linux, Mac)
 2. Message parsing and handling of empty messages